-• Oregon conducted nine DWSRF capacity assessments during the reporting period.
-The Oregon DWS Technical Services Unit conducts a capacity assessment for each water system receiving a DWSRF loan and many needed capacity improvements are written into the loan contract.

-Beginning with SFY 2024, a new improved process for identifying and completing capacity assessments on new public water systems was implemented on July 1, 2023.
-A new data query and review process was implemented to identify new public water systems that need a capacity assessment with or without a plan review.
+Oregon conducted thirteen DWSRF capacity assessments during the reporting period.
+The Oregon DWS Technical Services Unit conducts a capacity assessment for each water system receiving a DWSRF loan, and many needed capacity improvements are written into the loan contract.
+An improved process for identifying, completing and tracking capacity assessments for new public water systems was implemented on July 1, 2023.
+A new data query tool was created and implemented to identify new public water systems that need a capacity assessment with or without a plan review.